ovh/docs/pages/public_cloud/ai_machine_learning/notebook_guide_troubleshooting/guide.en-gb.md

 ### Can I install a new notebook editor?

 Currently, you can choose between three live-code editors to launch and edit your notebook:

 - VSCode
 - JupyterLab
 - JupyterLab collaborative

-You can get the list of available editors using the ovhai CLI and the following command:
-`ovhai capabilities editor list`
+You can get the list of available editors using the ovhai CLI with the following command: `ovhai capabilities editor list`

 You cannot install your own code editor on AI Notebooks.